 Delayed complications can include:

-- Chronic pain, which can happen for 1 to 2 percent of those who have surgery
+- Chronic pain, which can happen for 1% to 2% of people who have surgery

 - Fluid buildup in the testicle, which can cause a dull ache that gets worse with ejaculation